-Shareholder voting on remuneration is an acknowledged component of the executive remuneration debate and board accountability.
-Thus, shareholder votes at AGM's are always a welcome barometer, but the group's conservative no-frills approach has been maintained, and will hopefully provide shareholders with assurance that this remains an area of tight control.
+Shareholder voting on remuneration is an acknowledged component of the executive remuneration debate and Board accountability.
+Thus, shareholder votes at AGMs are always a welcome barometer, but the group's conservative no-frills approach has been maintained, and will hopefully provide shareholders with assurance that this remains an area of tight control.

-In the 2022 financial year, a new share appreciation bonus scheme, intended to align executives and senior management interests with the group and to retain executives, was implemented with a baseline of R7 per share and vesting over 4 years.
+In the 2022 financial year, a new share appreciation bonus scheme, intended to align executives and senior management interests with the group and to retain executives, was implemented with a baseline of R7 per share and vesting over four years.
 The new scheme will be cash settled and will be taxable as remuneration in the hands of executives.
-A total of some 10 million shares was allocated across the senior management of the group.
-No allocation was made to the CEO, Mr TD Moolman or the Managing Director, Mr TJW Holden.
-Mr LR Witbooi, Managing Director: Western Cape, was allocated 1 million shares.
+A total of some 10 million shares were allocated across the senior management of the group.
+No allocation was made to the CEO, Mr TD Moolman or the Managina Director, Mr TJW Holden, Mr L Witbooi, Executive Director: Western Cape, was allocated 1 million shares.

-The growth of the share price on the back of a resilient performance by the group in the 2022 and 2023 financial years has resulted in the embedding of value for participants, which has a significant retention effect.
+The growth of the share price on the back of a resilient performance by the group in the 2022, 2023 and 2024 financial years have resulted in the embedding of value for participants, which has a significant retention effect.
 The bonus scheme's first vesting was on 30 June 2023, and a bonus of R11,9 million was accrued for and paid subsequent to year end.
+A second vesting on 30 June 2024 accounted for a bonus of R12,9 million post year end.
+The bonus scheme has one more year to run.

-Aside from the above limited share appreciation bonus scheme, the group continues to focus the remuneration for its executives and staff on equitable market related salaries, with short-term bonuses for performance.
+Aside from the above limited share appreciation bonus scheme, the group continues to focus the remuneration for its executives and staff on equitable market-related salaries and with short-term discretionary bonuses for performance.
 Remuneration determination remains, at its core, a subjective process.
 Senior executive remuneration is benchmarked against remuneration in peer companies.